toptensoftware/JsonKit/readme.md

 });
 ~~~

-When attempting to deserialize Shape objects, the registered callback will be called with each
+When attempting to deserialize `Shape` objects, the registered callback will be called with each
 key in the dictionary until it returns an object instance.
 In this case we're looking for a key
-named "kind" and we use it's value to create either a Rectangle or Ellipse.
+named "kind" and we use its value to create either a `Rectangle` or `Ellipse`.

 Note that the field used to hold the type (ie: "kind") does not need to be the first field in the
 in the dictionary being parsed.
 After instantiating the object, the input stream is re-wound to the